sysdiglabs/sysdig-aws-workshop-instructions/docs/getting-started/access-aws-environment.md

 >
 > By accessing the jumpbox with Session Manager, you have access to the root user's home directory in a simple browser-based terminal interface.
 >
-> All of the workshop scripts and content is pre-installed in the root user's home directory.
+> All workshop scripts and content are pre-installed in the root user's home directory.